This "B" Images Page Last Updated: Wednesday November 23, 2011 - 04:24:54 CST

 [Length 28 in.
 Wingspan 42 in.]

 American Bitterns are common, but secretive, breeding in marshes throughout the US and southern Canada.
 When surprised they will point their head and bill straight up, exposing their streaked underside, which blends in amazingly well to the reeds and grasses they usually frequent.
 In the spring they can be heard giving their "ga-goonk" calls, which sound like an old-fashioned hand water pump.
-This American Bittern was photographed at Anahuac NWR, TX.
+This American Bittern was photographed at Anahuac NWR, Texas, USA.
 Photo taken with a Nikkor 300mm EDAF-S f4 lens + Nikkor TC14E II 1.4x Teleconverter (EFL=630mm) on a Nikon D100 camera.
 (Date: April 14, 2005)

 (use image name "bittern_american-1008" for inquiries)